 03-Measuring-Color.jpg

-So, with all of this science in mind, how do we convert that information into usable data?
-Let’s start by looking at that system of rods and cones.
+So, with all this science in mind, how do we convert that information into usable data?
+Let's start by looking at that system of rods and cones.
 Each type of cone is responsible for one color.
-That means, to recreate specific colors, we just have to manipulate those wavelengths.
-Whatever configuration they’re in, the cones and rods will respond accordingly.
-That’s how TV and mobile device screens can recreate colors — by putting three different lights — one red, one blue and one green — into a small area on a screen called a pixel.
+That means that to recreate specific colors, we have to manipulate those wavelengths.
+Whatever configuration they're in, the cones and rods will respond accordingly.
+That's how TV and mobile device screens can recreate colors — by putting three different lights — one red, one blue, and one green — into a small area on a screen called a pixel.

-Of course, before we can manipulate these colors, we have to measure them and identify target colors, which is where a spectrophotometer comes into play.
+Of course, before manipulating these colors, we have to measure them and identify target colors, which is where a spectrophotometer comes into play.

-A spectrophotometer is a tool that converts subjectively perceived colors into objective numbers that can then be used for design and communication.
-A spectrophotometer uses an L, a, b color space, which identifies the relationships between certain aspects of color and assigns a value between 100 and -100 to each one.
+A spectrophotometer is a tool that converts subjectively perceived colors into objective numbers that are used in design and communication.
+A spectrophotometer uses a L*a*b color space, which identifies the relationships between certain aspects of color and assigns a value between 100 and -100 to each one.
 Combining these values creates a specific number that corresponds to an exact color.

 • L: The "L" value looks at lightness and darkness with values that represent pure white and pure black.